Galactic Republic: Clone Wars

-Fall of the High Republic
+Fall of the Republic

 During the Clone Wars, the Senate increasingly granted enormous amounts of power to Palpatine, who was the Commander-in-Chief.
 Such actions were deemed justified in the name of security and were considered a perfectly reasonable way to increase the wartime government's efficiency.
 Eventually, Palpatine and his office gained enough political power to equal the Senate.

 Tension between Palpatine and the Jedi grew as the war progressed.
 Many members of the Jedi Council remained skeptical of Palpatine's growing power.
 In time, the Jedi believed that Palpatine would not surrender his emergency powers, nor his position (which had long gone over-term) by the end of the war.
 This suspicion was also shared by some senators, including Padmé Amidala of Naboo, Bail Organa of Alderaan, and Mon Mothma of Chandrila.

 After the death of Separatist leaders Count Dooku and General Grievous (the Head of State and Commander of the Separatist Army, respectively), and the discovery that Palpatine was actually Darth Sidious, the Sith Lord behind the war, the Jedi activated their contingency plans.